-Dr. Paula Salvio is a UNHSI Education, Culture and Sustainability Initiative (CAS) Faculty Fellow.
-In this role, she provides leadership to engage the university community in efforts to bring the knowledge and creative inquiry of the humanities to bear on sustainability.
+Dr. Paula Salvio was a UNHSI Education, Culture and Sustainability Initiative (CAS) Faculty Fellow.
+In this role, she provided leadership to engage the university community in efforts to bring the knowledge and creative inquiry of the humanities to bear on sustainability.

-Specifically, she is leading a faculty and UNHSI staff team to finalize the Sustainability Dual Major (SDM) proposal, including
+Specifically, she led a faculty and UNHSI staff team to finalize the Sustainability Dual Major (SDM) proposal, including

 - Addressing and ensuring academic rigor.

 - Developing appropriate methods of assessment and student advising.

 - Leading faculty retreats.

 - Meeting with stakeholders and addressing their concerns.